shubhattin/os-config/linux/fedora/DE.md

   - [x] Bluetooth Tethering
 - [x] Time and Date
 - [TouchPad Zoom In/Out Gestures](./touchpad/touchpad.md)
+- If touchpad settings dont show up in KDE settingss use `kcmshell6 kcm_touchpad`
 - [ ] **Dual Monitor Support** : You need to _mirror_ screen and set the monitor's resolution while connected and laptop's resolution while disconnected, you might as well explore `x11` config for that.
 Click `Display Settings` on the home screen.
   - Enable fractional scaling to enable ui zoom like 125%, 150% etc
   - > You might face problems with fractional scaling in mint as its experimental.
 To fix this you could temporarily or permanently switch to resolution close `dimension/scaling factor`, although this would come at cost of reduced sharpness and reduced screen quality(this also save some power).